ish-u/currently-playing/README.md

 - Run `go run .` to start the application

-- Running `curl http://localhost:8080/currently-playing` will return if something is playing
+- Running `curl http://localhost:8080/currently-playing` will return JSON if something is playing

   ```json
   {
     "name": "Nikamma - Lifafa",